brianwander/Algorithmic_trading_with_ML/README.md

 And the classification report for the SVC model is as follows:
 [!SVM_classification_report.PNG]

-The accuracy for both models is comparable at 52% for the random forest and 55% for the support vector classifier, but the random forest model performs slightly worse overall.
-The random forest model is much better than the SVC model at predicting when the price will fall with much higher recall and precision for the short signals, at the cost of worse performance when predicting buy signals.
+The accuracy of the models was 49% for the random forest and 56% for the support vector classifier, indicating that the random forest model performs worse overall.
+Despite the worse overall performance, the random forest model is much better than the SVC model at predicting when the price will fall with much higher recall and precision for the short signals, at the cost of worse performance when predicting buy signals.

 ## Contributors